cits5501/cits5501.github.io/assets/workshops/workshop02-solutions.md

     can be used with enum types.
 By default, an `@EnumSource` will iterate over all the possible values of an enum type, calling the test method once with each value.
+d.
+Data-driven testing is helpful to reduce duplication, express
+    intent more clearly, and make tests easier to maintain.

+    If we have a large number of test cases which differ only in the test values used, then the data-driven testing pattern is a convenient and helpful way of writing them.
+It also makes new test cases much easier to add -- often, that will involve just adding a single row or line to a data source, rather than writing a whole JUnit method -- which encourages testers to be comprehensive.

+    It's also much easier for someone reading the source code to see if any edge cases may have been left off.

+    Data-driven testing _isn't_ appropriate where different test cases need different setup, or have very different types of expected value (e.g. in one test case we expect an int to be returned, but in another we expect an exception to be thrown).
+It's also not appropriate if different test cases require different control flow, or different ways of verifying that the test past.
+If you are applying the data-driven testing pattern, and are trying to do something more complex than just creating a "table" of
+    test values and expected results -- then data-driven testing is probably not the right approach.

+    A good rule of thumb is: if _what_ you're testing and _how_ you're testing it remains the same, but the _data_ changes -- then data-driven testing is probably a good fit.
 #.
 Writing data-driven tests tends to be more convenient (and less
     verbose) in languages which either are not statically type-checked (for instance, JavaScript, Python and Ruby and Lisp-family